freya022/BotCommands-Wiki/docs/setup/getting-started.md

 You can now run your bot!
 You should be able to run the help command, by mentioning your bot `@YourBot help`.

-!!! tip

-    If necessary, you can retrieve a `JDA` instance once `createJDA` has been called, I recommend listening to `InjectedJDAEvent`, but you can also get one later, using `BContext#jda`.

 ## Optional - Add `stacktrace-decoroutinator`

 I recommend adding [`stacktrace-decoroutinator`](https://github.com/Anamorphosee/stacktrace-decoroutinator),